kym0761/UnrealEngine_BluetoothPlugin/README.md

 ## HOWTO?

 ```
-first of all, if you want connect a Cadence Sensor, You Must Have a Bluetooth Dongle.
+first of all, if you want to connect a Cadence Sensor to the Computer, You Must Have a Bluetooth Dongle.
 Connect Dongle to USB.
 And Search the Cadence and pair with your Computer.
 ```
 ```